Guide to Grammarly

 The tagline on their main page reads, “Your writing, at its best.”
 That’s a strong statement, but one that we’ve found to be accurate.
 Grammarly provides an enriching experience through editing and education, helping writers and non-writers alike communicate more effectively.

 Grammarly offers two services, a limited free plan and their paid option, Grammarly Premium.
-Paying to subscribe to their premium plan gets you a number of additional features, but they come at a cost that may prove too steep for the average writer.
+Paying to subscribe to their premium plan gets you a number of additional features, but they come at a higher price point than most other alternatives.

 That’s where a lot of the chatter about worth comes into play.
 “Is Grammarly worth the price?” or “Can’t I just use the free version?” are common questions I hear associated with this product.